johnmtayag/Amazon-Recommender-System/README.md

 While PCA was effective, combining it with other anomaly detection techniques, such as clustering methods or separate supervised learning using our identified anomalies, could provide a more robust anomaly detection framework.
 This hybrid approach could help in capturing a wider variety of anomalies that PCA alone might miss.

 ### How well the labeled anomalies worked with supervised learning?
+The use of labeled anomalies in supervised learning has proven to be moderately effective.
+The model's performance metrics and confusion matrix indicate that the labeled data helped the model distinguish between normal and anomalous points to a reasonable extent.
+However, the presence of significant false positives and false negatives suggests that the labeling and the model itself can be further refined.

+**Overall Analysis**:
+- **Strengths**: The model shows a balanced performance with a decent accuracy of 70%, indicating it can be a useful tool for anomaly detection.
+The balanced dataset helps in managing the class imbalance problem, providing a fair representation of both classes.
+- **Weaknesses**: The precision and recall values suggest that there are still significant false positives and false negatives.
+This moderate performance may not be sufficient for critical applications where the cost of missing an anomaly or false alarms is high.
+- **Recommendations for Improvement**: To enhance the model's performance, consider experimenting with more complex models such as ensemble methods (e.g., random forests, gradient boosting) or deep learning techniques.
+Further tuning of hyperparameters and incorporating additional features through feature engineering could also improve the model's predictive capabilities.

+Moving forward, a focus on improving the model's precision and recall will be crucial.
+Additionally, exploring alternative anomaly detection algorithms and combining their predictions might lead to better overall performance.

 ## Recommendations for Improvement
 * **Combine PCA with Other Techniques**